lsapundzic/telegram-bot-ts/README.md

 ## About

-Effortlessly convert your Tidal song links to Spotify with this Telegram bot.
+Convert your Tidal song links to Spotify with this Telegram bot.

 ## Description